 While social networks are oversaturated with messages, we subconsciously consider our email inbox as a place of solace, where most of the messages we see are ones that we’ve already given the thumbs up.

-For the right people, especially small and medium sized businesses, email marketing should be an integral part of any digital marketing strategy.
-But to master it and achieve your goals, campaigns need to venture beyond the point of build - deliver - repeat.
-That’s why we created our guide to email marketing mastery – to give you a better grasp of the finer details and help you untap your business’s potential…
+Businesses of all sizes can benefit from email marketing as part of their digital marketing strategy, if suitable for their audience/consumer base.
+But to master email marketing and achieve your goals, campaigns need to venture beyond the point of building, delivering, repeat.
+That’s why we created our guide to email marketing mastery – to give you a better grasp of the finer details and help you tap into your business’s potential…

-In this series of articles we will be looking at why you should consider adopting an email marketing strategy, how to sufficiently (and legally!) build a database of recipients, building a killer email template and how to analyse your results in order to constantly improve.
-This first article gives you an idea of what you should do before you begin and focusses on answering the question; why email marketing?...
+In this series of articles, we’re looking into why you should consider adopting an email marketing strategy, how to properly build a database of recipients, how to build a killer email, and how to analyse your results to constantly improve.
+This first article gives you an idea of what you should do before you begin and focuses on answering the question: why email marketing?

 Before you begin…

 Successful email marketing campaigns can do wonders for your business – getting started with building a strategy and recipient list is the first hurdle.
 This email marketing mastery guide will help you on your way to email marketing success, but before you get going with email marketing, there are a few decisions that you need to make and some areas to be aware of:

 UK law regarding direct marketing states that you’re “only allowed to send marketing emails to individual customers if they’ve given you permission.”
 Your email marketing must include who you are, that you’re selling something, and what promotions are included, and any conditions.
 If you plan to buy/rent a mailing list, you must check with the supplier that you have the right to use the list for email marketing purposes.